Browse by Medical Category

 In 1988, VMH and Mass General revised their agreement so that the latter assumed all responsibility for clinical care.
 The purpose of the Vincent was restated as: "The corporation is organized and shall be operated exclusively to support programs for the care and treatment of the diseases of women at Massachusetts General Hospital and other organizations…which have as their sole member Massachusetts General Hospital."

-The present agreement reaffirms the corporate independence of the Vincent Memorial Hospital and its endowment.
+The present agreement reaffirms the corporate independence of the Vincent Memorial Hospital Foundation and its endowment.
 It also cements a partnership of shared interests, efforts and accomplishments, which has yielded numerous advances in the research, diagnosis and treatment of diseases affecting women.

-The hospital founded over a century ago, and the connection established 70 years ago, each remain central to OB/GYN care at Mass General in so many ways.
+The hospital founded over a century ago, and the connection established over 70 years ago, each remain central to OB/GYN care at Mass General in so many ways.
 We value our shared history, celebrate our present collaboration and look forward to continuing our vibrant partnership into the future.

-Learn more about the Vincent Memorial Hospital.
+Learn more about the Vincent Memorial Hospital Foundation.

 Back to Top